 |Fair||Rescue / CMAS ***||124.7||< 1 knot||14.7362678645||-61.1861658096|

-For more information about snorkeling, including useful tips and suggestions skilled divers as well as beginners, read this exhaustive discussion of diving in the Caribbean.
+For more information about snorkeling, including useful tips and suggestions for both "old pros" and beginners, read our exhaustive Caribbean diving page.

 Martinique is one of the Caribbean islands that is surrounded by both the Atlantic Ocean and the Caribbean Sea.
 For divers, this means that there are many numerous, and diverse, underwater habitats to explore.